-Presque Isle Downs has not applied for a sports betting license but is conditionally approved for interactive gaming.
+Presque Isle Downs is conditionally approved for interactive gaming.
 The casino did not apply for a peer-to-peer license that would have allowed it to offer online poker.

 Churchill Downs and Eldorado should finalize their takeover of Presque Isle by the end of this year.
 Until then, the plans are necessarily vague.

 In its presentation to the PGCB, Presque Isle said that it would launch online gaming early in 2019 under BetAmerica.
 BetAmerica is the online brand currently used by Churchill Downs for online horse race betting.